Eye Exams & Eye Care in Niagara-on-the-Lake, Ontario

 Diabetes is a very serious condition that affects hundreds of thousands of people every year throughout the world.
 A person with diabetes suffers from higher than healthy blood sugar levels as a result of the body's inability either to produce a sufficient amount of insulin or properly absorb the insulin being produced.
 Unfortunately, beyond the high blood sugar that is a direct result of diabetes, many complications arise as an indirect result of diabetes, particularly when it comes to a person's eyes.

-Dr. Robertson-Woods and Dr. Robertson-Woods & Associates in Niagara-on-the-Lake, Ontario explains, “Diabetic retinopathy is possibly the most serious eye condition related to diabetes.
+Dr. Hopkins and Dr. Hopkins & Associates in Niagara-on-the-Lake, Ontario explains, “Diabetic retinopathy is possibly the most serious eye condition related to diabetes.
 This occurs as a result of extended periods of high blood sugar.
 Diabetic retinopathy comes in two types: nonproliferative and proliferative.”

 Nonproliferative diabetic retinopathy is the earliest stage of retinopathy.
 This occurs when damaged blood vessels in the retina begin leaking fluids and blood into the eye.
 In some cases, deposits of cholesterol from the blood may leak into the retina.
 Although diabetic retinopathy at this stage is rarely sight threatening, sometimes swelling or thickening of the macula caused by fluid leaked into the eye causes the macula to function improperly.
 This is called macular edema and is the leading cause of vision loss caused by diabetes.